Immunotherapy is a type of treatment that stimulates the body’s immune system to fight the cancer. They can work with the body’s immune system by:

 How do cancer vaccines work?

-When the immune system is operating properly, it recognizes the difference between foreign cells and normal healthy cells.
-In the case of cancer, the difference between cancer cells and normal healthy cells is sometimes so slight that cancer cells go unnoticed by the immune system and the immune system does not attack them.
-In addition, some cancer cells develop systems that make them especially difficult for the immune system to recognize.
-Due to these barriers, cancer cells can grow and multiply out of control.
+Often, the immune system is not able to identify cancer cells as foreign or dangerous.
+This may happen for several reasons.
+In some cases, the difference between cancer cells and normal cells is so small that cancer cells go unnoticed and the immune system does not attack them.
+Also, some cancer cells can undergo changes that make them especially difficult for the immune system to recognize.
+In addition, some cancer cells have the ability of sending chemical messages that stop the response of the immune system.

-- Use the body’s own immune defense mechanisms
+- Vaccines use the body’s own immune defense mechanisms.

-- Provide an alternative to or enhance the efficacy of standard chemotherapy
+- They provide an alternative to or enhance the effectiveness of standard treatment.

-- Generally, the side effects are milder than chemotherapy and tend to be associated with cold or flu-like symptoms (fever, headache, nausea, fatigue, etc.).
+- Generally, the side effects of cancer vaccines are milder than chemotherapy side effects and tend to be associated with cold or flu-like symptoms (fever, headache, nausea, fatigue, etc.).

-- Redness, itching and/or sores can occur around the injection site.
+- Redness, itching and/or sores can also occur around the injection site.

-- The immune system could potentially attack normal cells as well as cancerous cells.
+- The immune system could potentially attack normal cells in the body.
 This reaction could include signs of an inflammatory response, such as fever and muscle and joint aches.
-If the reaction is against the pancreas itself, this could lead to inflammation of the pancreas called pancreatitis.
+If the reaction is against the pancreas itself, this could lead to inflammation of the pancreas, called pancreatitis.

 Information provided by the Pancreatic Cancer Action Network, Inc. (“PanCAN”) is not a substitute for medical advice, diagnosis, treatment or other health care services.
 PanCAN may provide information to you about physicians, products, services, clinical trials or treatments related to pancreatic cancer, but PanCAN does not recommend nor endorse any particular health care resource.
 In addition, please note that any personal information you provide to PanCAN’s associates during telephone and/or email communications may be stored and used to help PanCAN achieve its mission of assisting patients with, and finding cures and treatments for, pancreatic cancer.
 Stored constituent information may be used to inform PanCAN programs and activities.
 Information also may be provided in aggregate or limited formats to third parties to guide future pancreatic cancer research and treatment efforts.
 PanCAN will not provide personal directly identifying information (such as your name or contact information) to such third parties without your prior written consent unless required or permitted by law to do so.